Root Canal Treatments

 We understand that getting a root canal can be scary.
 “You know how everyone always hears nightmares from everyone else,” says Dr. Jeff, “but most of our patients usually tell us how easy it was once the process is over.”

-To help you relax, we offer complimentary nitrous oxide for any procedure.
+To help you relax, we offer complimentary sedation for any procedure.
 You can also choose between oral sedation or IV sedation with an anesthetist here in our office, so that you don’t have to be aware of anything going on.

-In most cases, a bit of nitrous oxide and getting your tooth very numb is all that our patients need to get them through the slightly longer visit.
+In most cases, a bit of sedation and getting your tooth very numb is all that our patients need to get them through the slightly longer visit.

 What are We Doing?